 Designated candidates are assigned according to the ranks and number of vacancies available in the category for which they are enlisted.
 Each Indian state has only one cadre except Northeast as three cadres.
 About 65%of the cadre are directly appointed for IPS officers and rests are promoted from respective state cadre officers.

-Designations according to the ranks of an IPD Officer:
+Designations according to the ranks of an IPD Officer

-- Superintendent of Police (SP) with time scale of Junior Scale, Senior scale, Junior Administrative scale, Selection Grade
+- Superintendent of Police (SP) with the time scale of Junior Scale, Senior scale, Junior Administrative scale, Selection Grade

 - Deputy Inspector General (DIG) with only super time scale